D2Dewarp: Dual Dimensions Geometric Representation Learning Based Document Image Dewarping: Introduction

-To alleviate the above issues, we define the deformation representation of the image from two dimensions, horizontal and vertical.
-For a distorted document image with layout categories, as shown in the Figure ~\ref{fig:3views}, we regard the top and bottom boundaries of entire distorted document foreground, tables, figures, paragraphs, and the text lines within the paragraph as lines of horizontal dimension.
-Similarly, the left and right boundaries of these categories are classified as lines of vertical dimension.
-Considering the deformation characteristics of lines in both the horizontal and vertical directions of distorted document images, we designed and implemented a fusion module to more effectively learn the mutual constraints and feature complementarity between these two dimension features.
+To address these limitations, we define image deformation representation through horizontal and vertical dimensions.
+For distorted document images containing layout elements (illustrated in Figure~\ref{fig:3views}), we classify the top and bottom boundaries of the following as horizontal lines: the entire document foreground, tables, figures, paragraphs, and their constituent text lines.
+Similarly, left and right boundaries form vertical lines.
+Based on bidirectional deformation characteristics, we propose a fusion module to effectively learn complementary constraints between these dimensional features.

 The main contributions of our work are summarized as follows:

 \begin{itemize} \item We present a novel end-to-end architecture for dual-dimension geometric representation learning of warped document images, capturing fine-grained deformation trends in both horizontal and vertical directions.